-Recommendations 2.2, 2.3 and 2.4
+Recommendations 2.2, 2.3 and 2.4 - Board Skills Matrix and Independence

-A formal Board Skills Matrix (Matrix) is included in NRC charter.
-The Matrix is designed to identify and evaluate the skills, experience, qualifications, and diversity of the Directors, enabling the Board to assess any gaps in skills or knowledge and address them through appropriate recruitment, training, or other initiatives.
+A formal Board Skills Matrix (Matrix) is included in the NRC charter, which is publicly available on the Company's website.
+The Matrix is designed to illustrate the key skills, experience, qualifications, and diversity the Board is seeking to achieve across its members collectively, and the skills and experience held by each Director.
+Using the Matrix, the Board is enabled to assess any gaps in skills or knowledge and address them through appropriate recruitment, training, or other initiatives.
 The Matrix serves as a base guide and is further developed by the NRC for each contemplated Director appointment.
-The key skills and experience of each Director that held office during the 2023 financial year are set out in the table overleaf.
+The key skills and experience of each Director who held office during the 2024 financial year are set out in the table overleaf.